NiliRahmani/Alzheimer-s-Dementia-Recognition-through-Spontaneous-Speech/ReadMe.md

 1. classification considering 2 classes (normal or with dementia)
 2. classification considering 4 classes (considering stage of the dementia - classes: normal, stage1, stage2, stage3)

-finally the 'model_training.ipnb' trains a random forest model using the extracted features and the results have been shown.
+finally the 'model_training.ipnb' trains  4 different models using the extracted features and the results have been shown.
+As we can see the RandomForest has the best accuracy and so it has been chosen as the best model for prediction.